WormBase/names/test-system/README.md

 1. Delete the `WBNamesTestTransactor` cloud formation stack
 2. Terminate the Elastic Beanstalk environment `wormbase-names-test`.
 3. Delete any DynamoDB table with the prefix `WSNames-test`.
-Be careful not to delete `WSNames` (production env table)!
+Be careful not to delete `WSNames-prod` (production env table)!
 4. Clone the production Elastic Beanstalk environment: `wormbase-names` to create a new EB test environment (`wormbase-names-test`).
 5. Create a new CloudFormation transactor stack named `WBNamesTestTransactor`